sitcomlab/IVE/_posts/2016-10-23-Introducing-v2.md

 ###### Roadmap
 * Backend: further REST-API endpoints, so that HTTP-requests are a second option to communicate with the server beside the websockets
-* Backend: Administrative UI to setup and change Overlays
+* CREATOR: Administrative UI to setup and change Overlays
-* Frontend: Rendering Overlays
+* VIEWER: Rendering Overlays
-* Remote control: settings view
+* REMOTE CONTROL: settings view
-* (Remote control: Voice control system)
+* (REMOTE CONTROL: Voice control system)
 * (Backend: Voice control system)

 As I already mentioned at the beginning, the development is still in progress and some parts might change in the future.
 Please check out the materials of this blog and create some issues on GitHub, if you find some bugs.
 Your feedback and ideas are very welcome, feel free to get in touch with me and fork the project on GitHub.